- Promotes a healthy metabolism

 Yohimbine HCL recommended dosage

 Yohimbine hydrochloride is a very potent stimulant and beneficially effects can be seen even in very low concentrations.
 Benefits do not necessarily increase with an increase in dosage size and it is not recommended to exceed recommended doses.
 Most doses are recommended at around 5-10mg daily.
 LiftMode yohimbine hydrochloride is 98% pure and is very strong.
-Doses are recommended at 4-8mg daily.
+Doses are recommended at 8 - 20 mg one to three times per day, depending on your weight.
 Some studies have shown that beneficial effects may lessen after up to two weeks of use, so it may be beneficial to use yohimbine supplements in two-week cycles.

 Yohimbine side effects / warnings